By making one-off donations, you are able to assist in the education of a child without the commitment that long-term sponsorship entails.

 Women’s Empowerment Centre (South-eastern Nepal)

-The WEC is a Nepalese charity that provides legal aid to abused women to help bring their abusers to trial, and offers them a place on their sewing training programme to enable them to support themselves and their dependents.
-In 2013 we sent £2,500 to enable them to purchase sewing machines for the women in their care, as well as the salaries of trainers.
+The WEC is a Nepalese charity that provides legal aid to abused women to help bring their abusers to trial, and offers them a place on their sewing training programme to enable them to support themselves and their dependants.
+In 2013 we sent £2,500 to enable them to purchase sewing machines for the women in their care, as well as the salaries of trainers, and in 2018 we donated £550 to enable the WEC to run an advanced sewing course.

-This year the WEC has rented a building to serve as a safe house for these women and their children.
-HELP has agreed to pay for the rent for three years, and this year we sent them £550 to cover the second year.
+The WEC rents a building to serve as a safe house for these women and their children.
+HELP has provided the funds needed to cover the first three years of rent, the last payment of £550 was made in 2018.

 One of our past volunteers, Liam Campbell, has been running a campaign to raise money for two badly needed classrooms.
-He has made good progress in reaching his target of CAD$20,000 (about £12,000).
-HELP is contributing £1,000 to help him reach his objective in good time.
-Liam re-visited the school in February 2017 to supervise the building work.
+He raised CAD$20,000 (about £12,000) and HELP contributed £1,000 tosupplement his efforts.
+Liam re-visited the school in February 2017 to supervise the building work which is making good progress.

 SASA Academy (Uttarkhand)

 In 2014, the local Indian NGO, Serve and Share Association (SASA) lost a major sponsor, so HELP stepped in with £2400 to fund the salary of a local teacher for two years.
 We have agreed to fund an extra year.
 (Previously, HELP had donated £500 for a generator.
-The school is not linked to mains electricity.)
+The school is not linked to mains electricity.).
+Barbara Porter ran a teacher training seminar on behalf of SASA in March 2018, and HELP funded this as well as a follow-up programme run by SASA’s own trainer.
+This was considered a success, and Barbara plans to return in November 2019 to run a seminar for teachers from a different region of Uttarakhand.

 In addition to these projects, our volunteers and their families make direct donations to their schools.